EbrahimKaram/LebanonElectricity/README.md

 # TODO
+## Reading up on Time Series Classification
+Time Series Classification
+We have time data.

 https://towardsdatascience.com/a-brief-introduction-to-time-series-classification-algorithms-7b4284d31b97
 Read the article above and see if we can forcast cutoffs We might just use Facebook prophet.